Ricardo-Ikg/Python_development/Readme.md

-Ediçao do arquivo readme para testes
+Ediçao do arquivo readme para aprendizado do git